 Master data management (MDM) is becoming increasingly familiar in the data management field and in sectors of business and government where large, enterprise information systems are becoming more frequent.
 The number of vendors coming to market with MDM tools has increased sharply in the past couple of years, as has the number of consultants offering professional services around MDM, and the number of articles written about the subject.
+Codes have meanings, and just like metadata, their semantic content needs to be managed.

 With all the buzz, CIOs wonder if MDM is hype, or simply the repackaging of ideas.
 In reality, MDM builds on a unique perspective of data management that has been ignored in the past with disastrous results.
 MDM should matter tremendously to large and complex organizations for which data sharing and exchange are necessary.